Layout Settings: Padding, Spacing, and Page Configuration

 Configure bitmap font layout with spacing, padding, and alignment options for optimal texture atlas generation.

-Layout Settings control how individual glyphs are arranged within the texture atlas when generating bitmap fonts.
-These parameters directly affect the final output quality, file size, and runtime performance of your bitmap font.
+Layout settings control how glyphs are arranged in the texture atlas.
+These parameters affect output quality, file size, and runtime performance.

 Overview

-- Padding: Adds extra space around each glyph to prevent rendering artifacts like color bleeding.
+- Padding: Extra space around each glyph to prevent rendering artifacts like color bleeding.

-- Spacing: Defines the gap between adjacent glyphs in the texture atlas for efficient packing.
+- Spacing: Gap between adjacent glyphs in the atlas for efficient packing.

-- Pages: The number of texture atlas images generated, which is managed automatically.
+- Pages: Number of texture atlas images generated (managed automatically).

 Padding